cezarypiatek/GRPC-Mock-Server/README.md

 ### Option 2: Using TestContainerGrpcMockServerConnector

-`TestContainerGrpcMockServerConnector` uses [Testcontainers for .NET](https://dotnet.testcontainers.org/) to spin docker container directly from the C# code
+`TestContainerGrpcMockServerConnector` uses [Testcontainers for .NET](https://dotnet.testcontainers.org/) to spin docker container directly from the C# code.
+This options requires docker service running locally.

 ```cs
 await using var connector = new TestContainerGrpcMockServerConnector(protoDirectory: "protos", grpcPort:5033);